TheAnalystHub/Medical-and-Health-Wholesomeness-Analysis/README.md

 :--------------------:|:-----------------:
 ![](Diabetes.png)      | ![](diabetes1.png)

-The analysis shows the number of students with health issues relating to Diabetes
+The analysis above shows the number of students with health issues relating to Diabetes

 # CONCLUSION